2025-2026 Edition

 Admission to the Minor

 Students intending to minor in Economics must complete Introduction to Economic Theory (ECON110).
-Students can be exempted from the ECON110 course requirement if they have a score of 4 or 5 on both AP Micro and AP Macro or a score of 5, 6, or 7 on IB Economics.
 The prerequisite for ECON110 is calculus.
-The calculus prerequisite can be fulfilled by completing ECON102, MATH120, or MATH121.
-It can also be fulfilled by receiving a score of 4 or 5 in AP Calculus AB or BC, by receiving a 5, 6, or 7 on the IB Higher Math test, or by placing into MATH122 or higher according to the Wesleyan Math Placement test.
+The calculus requirement can be fulfilled by completing ECON102, MATH120, or MATH121.
+It can also be fulfilled by a score of 4 or higher in AP Calculus (AB or BC), by receiving a 5 or higher on the IB Higher Math test, or by placing into MATH122 or higher according to the Wesleyan Math Placement test.
+Students can be exempted from the ECON110 course requirement if they have a score of 4 or higher on both AP Micro and AP Macro or equivalent IB scores.
+Students who are exempted from ECON110 must meet the math prerequisite and complete a 200-level Economics elective before continuing into the core courses (ECON300, ECON301, and ECON302).

 Minor Requirements